cesbo/help/content/1.astra/3.receiving/2.ip/mpts-via-udp.md

 INFO: PMT pnr:200 version:1
 ```

-Next you can create channel by clicking "New Stream" in the main menu.
+Next you can create channel by clicking `New Stream` in the main menu.
 In the channel settings set name and input address with program number (PNR): `udp://239.255.1.1:1234#pnr=100`.
 And click Apply to save settings.